FAIR stands for Factor Analysis of Information Risk. Simply stated, it is a model that describes what risk is, how it works and how to quantify it.

 Despite how complex some of that sounds, platforms such as RiskLens simplify the process for the risk analyst and help to enable practical everyday use.

 Yes.
 You can apply the training hours against CPE requirements for various certifications.
+Online video based training equates to 15 CPE credits and on-site training is 16 CPE credits.

 The FAIR Institute was created with a mission to provide resources to learn more about FAIR and to create opportunities to develop and exchange best practices among FAIR practitioners.